-Linear regression is just a simpler, special, case of nonlinear regression.
+Simple linear regression is just a simpler, special, case of nonlinear regression.
 The calculations are a bit easier (but that only matters to programmers).
-You can use Prism's nonlinear regression analysis to fit a straight-line model, and the results will be identical to linear regression.
+You can use Prism's nonlinear regression analysis to fit a straight-line model, and the results will be identical to simple linear regression.

 •Fit to both a linear and nonlinear model, and compare the two models.